TopG85/Safeguarding/README.md

 - Investigation guidelines are accessible in a dedicated section.
 - Evidence collection protocols are downloadable.
 - Victim interview techniques are outlined in a step-by-step guide.
-- Inter-agency coordination procedures are clearly documented.
+- Inter-agency coordination procedures are documented.

 ## Accessibility and Inclusion